Weekly Worship 9:45 & 11:00

 Prizes will be awarded to 1) the highest mileage recorded, 2) the greatest gift we receive, and 3) to the greatest sacrifice from those using walker or wheelchair.

 - Adult small groups/classes are meeting together on Zoom and are continuing to stay connected as they grow with each other and in Jesus.
 If you would like to join one of these groups, visit stmarksmidlo.com/connect/adults to choose a small group & time that works for you.

 - Join Selina on Facebook on Thursdays at or after 3:30 pm and sing along with some favorites!
 Click here.

 - Ponderings With Pastor Tom is a weekly devotional given by our very own Rev. Tom Dunkum, to help you center yourself and focus more on Jesus in the midst of chaos.
 Look out for the email/FB post on Mondays at 8 am!

 If you are willing to be on our list of people that the church can turn to for help (sharing knowledge, providing services, etc.), let us know here.
 We also provide a Resource Directory for our members that can be accessed here.

 Students (Grades 6-12)

-Youth group is meeting online for winter on Sundays 2-3:30 pm.
-Our small groups continue to meet on Zoom or outdoors.
+Youth group is meeting outdoors on Sundays 2-3:30 pm.
+Our small groups continue to meet outdoors.
 Contact Stacy to get engaged & receive her email communications.

 What Can I Do To Help?